Namoet3/Youtube-History-Visualize/README.md

  * Download the JSON file and rename it to CLIENT_SECRET_FILE.json.<br>
  * Place this file in the same directory as the Jupyter notebook.<br>

-# Example Documentation of
-To demonstrate the capabilities of this notebook, I have prepared a [Example Usage Documentation](https://docs.google.com/document/d/1Wei8YfmKGutkdIL8uAl9iFQ-hewR6AzqTmxMVKyaFa4/edit?usp=sharing) of Report using my own data from Google Takeout and the YouTube API.
-Screenshots, showcasing the analysis and visualization process outcomes.
-It serves as a practical example to help users understand how the outcomes will be.
-Please note that the data in the document is my own and is used solely for demonstration purposes.

 # Usage
 To use this notebook, follow these steps: